thvardhan/CodeChef_answer_repo/README.md

-# CodeChef_answer_repo
+# CodeChef Answer Repo

-This repo contains properly commented answers of problems from https://www.codechef.com
+This is my practice repo.
+It contains solutions of questions from codechef well commented and easily readable.